a-andreadis/a-andreadis/README.md

 - This will hopefully lead me to somewhere better personally, and to somewhere further professionally.
 -
 - I have started following the freeCodeCamp.org curriculum.
+- I got the Legacy Certification quite recently (April, 2022), so I reckon this Certification will not take long.
 - It seems a good starting point overall.
 -
 - This specific learning trip will take me from: